linuxserver/docker-tt-rss/README.md

 * -e DB_PASS=password
 * -e DB_PORT=3306
 * -e SELF_URL_PATH=http://localhost/

+DB_PASS and DB_USER also have _FILE variants which will read the contents of a file instead. _FILE variants are prioritised if present.
+* -e DB_USER_FILE=/path/to/userfile
+* -e DB_PASS_FILE=/path/to/passfile

 Please note if you use this method you need to have an already initialized database endpoint.
 We do our best to ensure that anything in the config.php can be set via these environment variables.